hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 </code></pre>

 note:
-However, it will be able to combine them, just as any other two case labels can.
+However, it will be able to combine them, just as any other two case labels can be combined.

 ---